lb-crx/doc/source/1-guide/intro.rst

 Implementing the innards of your extension
 --------------------------------------------------------------

-- Accessibility (a11y)    Make your extension accessible to people with disabilities
+- :ref:`无障碍使用 <chapter1-a11y>`    Make your extension accessible to people with disabilities
-- Background Pages    Put all the common code for your extension in a single place
+- :ref:`后台页面 <chapter1-BackgroundPages>`    Put all the common code for your extension in a single place
-- Content Scripts     Run JavaScript code in the context of web pages
+- :ref:`内容脚本 <chapter1-ContentScripts>`     Run JavaScript code in the context of web pages
-- Cross-Origin XHR    Use XMLHttpRequest to send and receive data from remote servers
+- :ref:`XHR <chapter1-XHR>`    Use XMLHttpRequest to send and receive data from remote servers
-- Internationalization    Deal with language and locale
+- :ref:`国际化 <chapter1-i18n>`    Deal with language and locale
-- Message Passing     Communicate from a content script to its parent extension, or vice versa
+- :ref:`消息传递 <chapter1-MessagePassing>`     Communicate from a content script to its parent extension, or vice versa
-- Optional Permissions    Modify your extension's permissions
+- :ref:`可选权限控制 <chapter1-OptionalPermissions>`    Modify your extension's permissions
-- NPAPI Plugins   Load native binary code
+- :ref:`NPAPI插件 <chapter1-NPAPIPlugins>`   Load native binary code

 Finishing and distributing your extension